PSPi Compute – updated October 30, 2021

 Description

-The PSPi Compute is an interface board that replaces the motherboard in the original 1000-series Sony PSP.
-This board lets you use a Raspberry Pi Compute Module 4 as the brains, which means you can either turn it into an emulation system, or just run your favorite Linux distribution.
+The PSPi is an interface board that replaces the motherboard in the original 1000-series Sony PSP.
+This board lets you use a Raspberry Pi as the brains, which means you can either turn it into an emulation system, or just run your favorite Linux distribution.

-Works with Raspberry Pi Compute Module 4 (all variants) and PSP 1000 Series Case
+Works with Raspberry Pi Zero, Zero 2, Compute Module 4 (with carrier) and PSP 1000 Series Case

-The CM4 has many variants.
+With an add-in board, this is also compatible with every CM4 variant.
 Some have eMMC Flash while others use MicroSD cards.
 Some have WiFi, and some do not.
-The board has to work with all of them, which means it has to accept MicroSD cards on the Lite versions, and it has to allow USB flashing on the eMMC versions.
+The board has to work with all of them, which means it has to accept MicroSD cards on the Lite versions, and it has to allow USB flashing.

 No PSP case modification is needed.
 The new board shape matches the PSP’s original one very closely, and doesn’t require any case modification.